Roko-Network/roko-marketing/scripts/SETUP-AUTO-DEPLOY.md

 ✅ **Automatic rollback** - Reverts on build/deploy failures
-✅ **Resource efficient** - Builds use your server's resources ✅ **Simple and secure** - No complex secrets management
+✅ **Resource efficient** - Builds use your server's resources ✅ **Simple and secure** - No complex secrets management ✅ **Branch flexibility** - Deploy from any branch for testing/recovery

 ## Setup Instructions